kevingonzalez7997/Deploy_2/README.md

 ### 1. Install Jenkins
 - Jenkins is a popular open-source continuous integration (CI) server.
 It is used to build, test, and deploy software projects.
-- Install Jenkins Server using instructions here [link](https://pkg.jenkins.io/debian/)
+- Install Jenkins Server using instructions [HERE](https://pkg.jenkins.io/debian/)
 - Install the required version of Python:
      - `sudo apt install python3.10-venv`
 - You will need to get a key to set up Jenkins for the first time, run: